-Other cr needed auth a ui a Staff mobility can be a teaching period combined with a training period, while being considered as an overall teaching period.
+Other criteria Staff mobility can be a teaching period combined with a training period, while being considered as an overall teaching period.
 A teaching or training mobility can take place in more than one receiving organisation in the same country, while being considered as one teaching or training period with the minimum duration of stay applying.
-Teaching mobility can be in any study field. criteria Teaching mobility may include providing training for the development of the partner HEI.
-The staff member, the sending and the receiving organisation must sign a mobility agreement.
+Teaching mobility can be in any study field.
+Teaching mobility may include providing training for the development of the partner HEI.
+Th The staff member, the sending and the receiving organisation must sign a mobility agreement.
 Regarding international mobility, see "International mobility involving third countries not associated to the Programme".